CenterForDigitalHumanities/TPEN-static/fixtures/transcription-project/README.md

 - 1 Group of Users
 - 3 Distinct Users with different roles
 - 1 IIIF Manifest that is a good use case for Transcription.
 It needs to have at least one Canvas.
+- 2 IIIF Canvases each using 1 public IIIF Fixture Image.
+The Canvases are included for resolvability.
 - 2 W3C Annotation Collections (TPEN3 Layers).
 One for Transcription, one for Translation.
 - 4 W3C Annotation Pages (TPEN3 Pages).
 2 pages of transcribed text, 2 pages of translated text.
 - 8 W3C Annotations (TPEN3 Lines).
 Two lines per page.